 3. When and where will the World Championships take place?

-The International Geography Bee World Championships will take place in Vienna, Austria from July 14-20, 2024.
+The International Geography Bee World Championships will next take place in summer 2026.

 4. What will the cost be?